arnasbrad/traveltime-internship-task/README.md

 * You have installed [.NET](https://dotnet.microsoft.com/download) version 6.0.
 * You have a Windows/Mac/Linux machine.
 This project was tested on Ubuntu 22.04.

-## Installing Your Project Title
+## Installation

-To install Your Project Title, follow these steps:
+To install traveltime-internship-task, follow these steps:

 Windows/Mac/Linux: